-1.2 Main Contributions
+1.2.
+Main contributions

-In this paper we first of all investigate under what conditions $\bar{n}$ oblivious sensors can actually achieve barrier coverage in the complex semi-synchronous and asynchronous settings, without requiring unbounded visibility or mobility range.
+In this paper we first of all investigate under what conditions \bar{n} oblivious sensors can actually achieve barrier coverage in the complex semi-synchronous and asynchronous settings, without requiring unbounded visibility or mobility range.

 We prove that a crucial factor for solvability of the barrier coverage problem is whether the network is oriented or unoriented.
-In an oriented network, each sensor has a notion of "left-right", and this notion is globally consistent; in a unoriented network, sensors have no "left-right" direction.
+In an oriented network each sensor has a notion of "left-right", and this notion is globally consistent.
+In an unoriented network, sensors have no sense of "left-right" direction.

-In particular, we prove that the problem is unsolvable by $\bar{n}$ oblivious sensors in SSYNC (and thus ASYNC) if the network is unoriented.
+In particular, we prove that the problem is unsolvable by \bar{n} oblivious sensors in SSYNC (and thus ASYNC) if the network is unoriented.
 The result holds even if all movements are rigid.
 On the other hand, we prove that, if the network is oriented, the problem is solvable even in ASYNC and even if movements are not rigid (i.e., they can be interrupted by an adversary).
 The proof is constructive: we present an ASYNC protocol that allows any $n \ge \bar{n}$ oblivious sensors to achieve barrier coverage within finite time and terminate, even if movements are non-rigid.
-In other words, we show that, with orientation, it is possible to achieve barrier coverage in a totally local and decentralized way, asynchronously, obliviously, and with movements interruptible by an adversary;

-furthermore, this is achievable with the same number of sensors of the optimal totally centralized solution with global knowledge of all parameters.
+In other words, we show that, with orientation, it is possible to achieve barrier coverage in a totally local and decentralized way, asynchronously, obliviously, and with movements interruptible by an adversary; furthermore, this is achievable with the same number of sensors of the optimal totally centralized solution with global knowledge of all parameters.

-We also show that allowing a slightly larger visibility range (e.g., $v = 2r + \rho$ for an arbitrary small $\rho$ ), $\bar{n}$ unoriented and oblivious sensors can converge with rigid movements to barrier coverage in SSYNC, extending the result of [4] to fixed limited visibility and bounded movements.
+For an unoriented network we also show that allowing a slightly larger visibility range, (e.g., $v = 2r + \rho$ for an arbitrary small ρ), \bar{n} oblivious sensors can converge with rigid movements to barrier coverage in SSYNC, extending the result of [4] to fixed limited visibility and bounded movements.

-2 Model and Notation
+2. Model and notation